ctorgovnik/ViT-Project/README.md

   - Comprehensive data augmentation pipeline
   - Flexible configuration system
   - Mixed approach using both custom and pretrained models
+  -
+### Finetuning Pretrained Models From PyTorch
+In [code\notebooks](code/notebooks) you will find the training loops for the models pulled from PyTorch.

+The file [ViTFinetuning.ipynb](code/notebooks/ViTFinetuning.ipynb) contains code to finetune the Base ViT and the Mini ViT as described in our report.
+Simply run the notebook from the top to finetune the models on CIFAR10 (done in Google Colab for compute and space to store datasets).
+To choose whether finetuning the Mini ViT or the Base ViT, simply change the flag ```UsingVIT_b``` between ```True``` and ```False```. <br>
+The file [ViTFinetuning.ipynb](code/notebooks/ResNetFinetuning.ipynb) contains code to finetune the ResNet-1k and ResNet-CIFAR100 models. <br>
+The file [ViTFinetuning.ipynb](code/notebooks/ResNet18_CIFAR100_pretraining.ipynb) contains code to pretrain ResNet-18 on CIFAR100.

 ## Reproduction Steps
 1. Clone the repository: